-has discovered application components that could (ate a security concern.
-Block p : com/steeleye/LifeKeeper/client/C_Applet potentially unsafe components from being run? (recommended) Information more Inormational Yes No
+has discovered application components that could ate a security concern.

+com/steeleye/LifeKeeper/client/C_Applet

+More Information

+More Information Yes No

 Block?
 Enter "No" and the LifeKeeper GUI will be allowed to operate.

 To reduce the number of security warnings, you have two options: